Two Rivers Sand, Gravel & Reservoir Project

 Who is Raptor Materials?

-Raptor Materials, LLC is a locally operated sand, gravel and ready-mixed concrete producer located in Frederick, Colorado.
-In April of 2022, Raptor purchased Varra Companies, Inc., a similar mining producer having served in northern Colorado for over 75 years.
-Raptor Materials is committed to upholding this legacy of conducting responsible business practices in the region while also prioritizing the well-being of the land and the community it serves.
+Raptor Materials LLC is a locally operated sand, gravel and ready-mixed concrete producer located in Frederick, Colorado.
+With a strong commitment to conducting responsible business practices, Raptor Materials is a recognized leader in prioritizing the well-being of the land and the community in which it operates.

-Our goal is to serve our community with necessary construction materials while maintaining world class standards for safety and environmental integrity.
-Central to this goal is that the majority of our people live and work in the communities in which we operate.
-Raptor proudly carries forward the strong tradition of service established by the Varra family.
-Service is not only a part of our work, it’s a core value that we uphold as the benchmark of success.
+Our goal is to serve our community with necessary construction materials while maintaining world-class standards for safety and environmental integrity.
+Central to this goal is that most employees live and work in the communities in which we serve.
+Raptor Materials proudly exemplifies this strong tradition of service.
+Service is not only a part of our work, but also a core value that we uphold as the benchmark of success.

 In the Community

-As Raptor’s predecessor, Varra Companies has served northern Colorado since 1948.
+Raptor Materials LLC has been serving northern Colorado for XXX years.
 Our unwavering commitment to providing exceptional service is demonstrated day in and day out — persisting rain or shine, during normal times and extreme emergencies.
-We’ve been active in Weld County since the 1960s, mining material along the St. Vrain River and the Cache la Poudre River and providing materials to countless projects in Weld County and beyond.
+We’ve been a responsible steward of active mining operations along the St. Vrain River and the Cache la Poudre River to provide materials for numerous projects in Weld County and surrounding areas.

-Building on the tradition started by the Varra family, Raptor aims to strengthen and enhance the solid foundation they established.
-Our capabilities have expanded significantly – allowing us to meet the growing demands of the communities we serve in a safe and sustainable manner.
+Raptor Materials aims to continually strengthen and enhance our solid foundation in the communities we serve.
+Our capabilities have expanded significantly – allowing us to meet the current and growing demands in a safe and sustainable manner.

 Mining Permit Process